-Before shooting a video pitch, you need to master the pitch itself.
-A common crowd may forgive some sloppiness of speech and lazy napkin drawings, but with business folks you have to be precise and purposeful.
+A common crowd may forgive some sloppiness of speech and lazy napkin drawings, but with investors, you have to be precise and purposeful.
 Your promotional video should be well-thought-out and organized.

 Unfortunately, there is no perfect formula when it comes to sales pitches.
 However, here are a few strong video pitch fundraising ideas from bestselling author Daniel H. Pink and his book “6 Elevator Pitches for the 21st Century”:

-Know your target: It’s impossible to design an effective video pitch if you don’t know who you’re pitching to.
-Be sure to know your audience before designing your pitch.
+It’s impossible to design an effective video pitch if you don’t know who you’re pitching to.
+Be sure to study the investment companies and angel investors that are active on your market before designing your pitch.